SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/en_Rain World.md

 ## Where should I report problems?

-The Archipelago Discord `future-games` forum has a `Rain World` thread where problems may be reported.
+The Archipelago Discord has a `Rain World` thread in the `future-game-design` forum where problems may be reported.
 Alternatively, you can create an issue on the [APWorld GitHub](https://github.com/alphappy/ArchipelagoRW/issues) if it's an issue with the generation, player YAML settings, or the logic,